nigupta29/nextjs-blog/README.md

 # NextJS | Blog

-Blog app built with NextJS and Prisma
+Blog app built with NextJS, Prisma and NextAuth